 How To DIY A Secure IT Network

-A lot of entrepreneurs start out having to do pretty much everything in their business, hoping to get to the day when they can hire the help they need to offload the things they like least about operating a business.
+A lot of entrepreneurs start out having to do pretty much everything in their business, hoping to get to the day when they can hire the help they need to offload the things they like least.
 As a business owner myself, all I can say is that I’ve been there, and I totally get it.
+And while AI tools are starting to help with some of that load, for now they still need a human who knows enough to spot a risky shortcut or bad advice.

 If you are not ready to hire someone to take over your IT operations, here is a list of the items we set up for our clients to improve the security of their network.